MileHacker Logo

 Accessibility Considerations

-• Limited wheelchair access: Due to the hilly terrain and older infrastructure, accessibility for wheelchairs or strollers can be limited at some sites.
+• Limited wheelchair access: Due to the hilly terrain and older infrastructure, accessibility for wheelchairs or strollers can be limited at certain places.

 • Family travel: Some sites are more challenging for young kids or those with mobility issues.
 Plan accordingly.